ssvlabs/awesome-ssv/RUN_THIS_REPO.md

 This repo works best with a locally forked Goerli network as the network contains both the Beacon Deposit contract and SSV contracts.

-Before running the fork, use [SSV faucet](https://faucet.ssv.network/) and send yourself some SSV.
+Before running the fork, use the [SSV faucet](https://faucet.ssv.network/) and send yourself some SSV.
 You will need it in the next step for your pool manager script to registerValidator.

 - Start the goerli fork network: